 - Domain: domain of the path requested.

-- From Firefox 38, if the request used SSL/TLS and the connection had security weaknesses such as weak ciphers, you'll see a warning triangle next to the domain.
+- If the request used SSL/TLS and the connection had security weaknesses such as weak ciphers, you'll see a warning triangle next to the domain.
 You will be able to see more details about the problem in the Security tab.

-- From Firefox 40, hover over the domain to see the IP address.
+- Hover over the domain to see the IP address.

 Content-typeof the response.

-- Transferred (new in Firefox 38): the number of bytes that were actually transferred to load the resource.
+- Transferred: the number of bytes that were actually transferred to load the resource.
 This will be less than Size if the resource was compressed.
+From Firefox 47, if the resource was fetched from a service worker cache, then this cell displays "service worker".

 - Size: the size of the resource, after any decompression.